 We perform our ablations on both UCF101-24 and AVA 2.1 to demonstrate the effectiveness of our designs on different evaluation protocols.
 Only RGB inputs are considered.
 For UCF101-24 with per-frame annotations, we report \textbf{video-mAP} at IoU=0.5.
 A standard backbone I3D-VGG~\cite{gu2018ava} is utilized and the input length is set to 7 frames if not specified.
 For AVA 2.1 with 1-fps annotation, we only take the model prediction on keyframes and report \textbf{frame-mAP} at IoU=0.5.
 We use a CSN-50 backbone~\cite{tran2019video} with a single view evaluation protocol if not specified.

 \textbf{Benefit of tubelet queries.} We first show the benefit of the proposed tubelet query sets.
 Each query set is composed of $T_\text{out}$ per-frame query embeddings (see section \ref{sec:query}), which predict the spatial location of the action on their respective frames.
-We compare this to using a single query embedding that represents a whole tubelet and must regress $T_\text{out}$ box location for all frames in the clip.
+We compare this to using a single query embedding that represents a whole tubelet and must regress $T_\text{out}$ box locations for all frames in the clip.
 Our results are shown in Table~\ref{tab:tubelet-q}.
 Compared to using a single query embedding, our tubelets query set improves performance by +4.1\% video mAP on UCF101-24, showing that modeling action detection as a sequence-to-sequence task effectively leverages the capabilities of transformer architectures.

-\textbf{Effect of tubelet attention.} In Table~\ref{tab:tubelet-a}, we show using our tubelet attention module helps improve video-\textit{mAP} on UCF101-24 by 0.9\%, 0.3\% on AVA.
-The tubelet attention saves about 10\% memory ($4,414$MB) than the typical self-attention implementation ($5,026$MB) during training (16 frames input with batch size of 1).
+\textbf{Effect of tubelet attention.} In Table~\ref{tab:tubelet-a}, we show using our tubelet attention module helps improve video-\textit{mAP} on UCF101-24 by 0.9\% and 0.3\% on AVA.
+The tubelet attention saves about 10\% memory ($4,414$MB) compared to the typical self-attention implementation ($5,026$MB) during training (16 frames input with batch size of 1).

 \textbf{Benefit of action switch.} We report the effectiveness of our action switch head in Table~\ref{tab:as}.
-On UCF101-24 the action switch increases the video-mAP from 53.8\% to 57.7\% by precisely determine the starting and ending point of actions temporally.
-Without action switch, TubeR mis-classifies transitional states as actions, like an example shown in Figure~\ref{fig:actionswitch} (bottom row).
+On UCF101-24 the action switch increases the video-mAP from 53.8\% to 57.7\% by precisely determining the temporal start and end point of actions.
+Without action switch, TubeR misclassifies transitional states as actions, like the example shown in Figure~\ref{fig:actionswitch} (bottom row).
 As only the frame-level evaluation can be done on AVA, the advantage of the action switch is not shown by the frame-mAP.
 Instead, we demonstrate its effect in Figure~\ref{fig:visualization} and Figure~\ref{fig:TubeR_Shot}.
 The action switch produces tubelets with precise temporal extent for videos with shot changes.

 \textbf{Effect of short and long term context head.} We report the impact of our context aware classification head with both short and long-term features in Table \ref{tab:feature_query}.
 The context head brings a decent performance gain (+4.3\%) on AVA.
 This is probably because the movie clips in AVA contain shot changes and so the network benefits from seeing the full context of the clip.
 On UCF101-24, the videos are usually short and without shot changes.
 The context does not bring a significant improvement on UCF101-24.